department-of-veterans-affairs/va.gov-team/platform/engineering/frontend-testing-guidelines.md

 # Testing Guidelines

-Front end apps on `vets-website` should have unit tests and end to end tests.
+Front end apps on `vets-website` should have unit tests and end-to-end tests.
 It is the application team's responsibility to create and maintain adequate automated test coverage for their applications.

 ## Unit tests